kMongru/canadian_radon_analysis/README.md

 This repository was developed as part of RBC's Let's Solve It, Spring 2023 Cohort.

 # Contents
-The client repository holds the product we created that displayes a UI to the user and makes an API request to our AWS Lambda function.
+The client repository holds the product we created that displayes a UI to the user.
 The experimentation folder include the models we created for each of the datasets to come to the best model.
+The lambda folder holds the serverless architecture we used to host the model for users to interact with.

 # Additional Work